Copenhagen Business School

 What's included

-6 videos5 readings2 quizzes
+6 videos5 readings2 assignments

 When you're building something as complicated as an airplane, people have to work together.
 As a leader, it's a part of your job to populate teams, develop relationships, orchestrate process, and set up conducive environments to maximize the effectiveness of collaborative work.
 How is this done?
 How would YOU accomplish it?